 Differences

-• git rebase creates a linear commit history by applying the changes of the source branch on top of the target branch.
+git mergepreserves the commit history of both branches by creating a new merge commit.git rebasecreates a linear commit history by applying the changes of the source branch on top of the target branch.

-• git rebase avoids merge commits, resulting in a cleaner, linear history.
+git mergeintroduces merge commits, which explicitly show when branches were merged.git rebaseavoids merge commits, resulting in a cleaner, linear history.

-• git rebase can make it appear as if changes in the source branch occurred directly on top of the target branch.
+git mergekeeps the branch structure more visible in the commit history.git rebasecan make it appear as if changes in the source branch occurred directly on top of the target branch.

 Use Cases

-• Use git rebase when you want a clean, linear history and are willing to rewrite the commit history of the source branch.
+git rebasewhen you want a clean, linear history and are willing to rewrite the commit history of the source branch.

 Note: It’s important to be cautious with rebasing, especially on shared branches, as it rewrites commit history and can cause conflicts for collaborators.
 Use it primarily for local branches or feature branches that haven’t been shared with others.